mrtnzlml-archive/compiler-extension/README.md

 		*: *
 ```

-And now you'll add another config in your DIC extension using `Mrtnzlml\CompilerExtension::addConfig`:
+And now you'll add another config in your DIC extension using `Adeira\CompilerExtension::addConfig`:

 ```
 parameters: